What is product lifecycle management?

 For example, engineers designing a product take into account how this product is going to be manufactured.
 While the recycling specialist will want to keep up with environmental laws, so it’s a team effort that combined makes the product and its lifecycle current.

-So the main purpose of the PLM is to meet every business’s objectives of increasing product revenues, maximizing the product portfolio, reducing production costs or related costs, and obviously making more money for shareholders and keeping customers happy.
+So the main purpose of product lifestyle management (PLM) is to meet every business’s objectives of increasing product revenues, maximizing the product portfolio, reducing production costs or related costs, and obviously making more money for shareholders and keeping customers happy.

 In a nutshell, PLM is used for: